steveschofield/vRA-Cert-Script/README.md

 LICENSE - Free to use as you see fit.
 BSD was my favorite license and OS back in the day.
+I guess it's called Apache BSD.
+No strings..

 To use Scripts, some pre-reqs need to be verified, met